 We are in the middle of summer – the weather is hot, the days are long, and you do not have school.
 You have more free time than usual during the summer, so the question becomes what should you do with all this free time.
 When I was your age I did many things during the summer to include sports, travel, work, and spending time with friends.
 I recommend that you do something similar.
-Don’t waste the months sleeping in late every morning, watching endless hours of Netflix, and texting back and forth with your friends.
-Instead I recommend working hard, having fun, and doing some physical training.
+Don’t waste the months sleeping late every morning, watching endless hours of Netflix, and texting back and forth with your friends.
+Instead, I recommend working hard, having fun, and doing some physical training.

 Working hard is an important habit to gain during your younger years.
 I am a big fan of getting a summer job.
 The work itself may not be exciting, but that is not really the point.
 The experience is what matters, and earning a little extra money is not a bad thing either.
 I worked several jobs during high school and college to include delivering pizza, helping out at the local movie theater, and cleaning up at a sheet metal plant.
-Each job was different, and taught me new things.
+Each job was different and taught me new things.
 I developed the habit of showing up on time at work, learned the importance of interacting with customers, and how to get stuff done without having to be constantly monitored.
 This summer Gavin is working and learning many of these same lessons, and earning some money for college.
 Riley – you will start working next summer.

 The summer should not be all work and no fun.
 You have extra time, so enjoy some of it.
 When I was your age I had the opportunity to go to Europe multiple times to see and experience a different part of the world.
 I met a lot of new people, experienced new things, and really expanded my perspective of the world.
-Luckily for both of you I still enjoy traveling and already take you to Europe during the summer.
+Luckily for both of you, I still enjoy traveling and already take you to Europe during the summer.
 I plan to continue taking you there each summer.
 Both of you have also been able to spend a lot of time in the Outer Banks at the beach.
 We have great memories from the many years we went to Duck.
-I encourage you to considering doing more of this as you get older, and the summer is one of the best time to go.
+I encourage you to consider doing more of this as you get older, and the summer is one of the best time to go.
 Other things I enjoyed doing at your age during the summer was going to the movies, seeing the bands I liked in concert, visiting the beach, and hanging out with friends.
 I know that times have changed a lot, so I am not saying you should do the same things.
 Rather, make sure you enjoy your time off.
-Some of my best memories from my youth are from the summer time.
+Some of my best memories from my youth are from the summertime.

 Summer months offer you an excellent opportunity to spend some time getting into shape.
 One excuse I use a lot when it comes to physical training is that I don’t have the time for it.
 That is not true for either of you this summer.
 You have plenty of time, so make it happen.
 The weather is perfect for getting out there for a swim, a bike ride, or a run.
 Going to the gym is another great option.
 I was on the local swim team at your age, so we would spend most weekends at swim meets which took a lot of time.
 As you know, I never pushed you to be a swimmer since neither one of you were very interested in the sport.
 But, that doesn’t mean that you should lay around the house doing nothing.
 Nowadays, I do some of my hardest training during the summer months.
 I recommend you do the same.

 Trust me when I say that it is not likely that you will have more free time on your hands than you do right now.
 At my age, you get vacation days that you have to use wisely.
-With that in mind, I highly recommend you spend a little time thinking about how to spend your summer, and make it happen.
+With that in mind, I highly recommend you spend a little time thinking about how to spend your summer and make it happen.
 Fall will be here before you know it.
 When someone asks what you did over the summer, avoid having to answer, “nothing”.
 A better answer would be I earned some money working, went to Europe, and got in much better shape.

 Summer nights and my radio